 - The role and importance of prescribed burn associations

 - Hands-on demonstration, weather permitting

 Who Should Attend:

-- Producers who want to learn more about the impact of growing-season fires on plant communities, wildlife and livestock.
+- Producers who want to learn how to implement a growing-season burn to impact plant communities, wildlife and livestock.

-- Technical advisers who want to learn more about the impact of growing-season fires on plant communities, wildlife and livestock.
+- Technical advisers who want to learn how to implement a growing-season burn to impact plant communities, wildlife and livestock.

 What You Should Bring: